rciorba/python-anglicize/README.rst

     sorted(["Ana", "Łukasz", "Zan"], key=anglicize) == ["Ana", "Łukasz", "Zan"]

     # there we go, that's much better than this:
-    sorted(["Ana", "Łukasz", "Zack"]) == ["Ana"", "Zack", "Łukasz]
+    sorted(["Ana", "Łukasz", "Zack"]) == ["Ana", "Zack", "Łukasz"]

 Rationale
 =========

-The purpose of this library is to help you sort non-English names writen in latin-based alphabets.
+The purpose of this library is to help you sort non-English names writen in Latin-based alphabets.

 Different languages have wildly different rules for sorting, for example ``Å`` comes after ``Z`` in Finnish but after ``A`` in Norwegian.
 The approach taken here is to treat visually similar letters